Homeschool Planning Guide

 Step 5: Assess & Adjust

-Now that you have a plan, you need to be sure to check periodically that things you have chosen are working the way you envisioned and meeting the needs you intended them to meet.
+Now that you have a homeschool planning guide, you need to be sure to check periodically that things you have chosen are working the way you envisioned and meeting the needs you intended them to meet.
 It can be easy to feel like the key to a successful year is making your kids work through your curricula, but it’s most important to make the curricula work for you.

 Set aside time once a month to go over your plan for each child and assess how well each resource on the list is working, and whether together, they are supporting your overarching priority.
 Then, make adjustments.